 There are a few ways you can use to analyze risk before buying a stock.
 Evaluating the company relies on what’s called fundamental analysis, and focusing on charts and data is called technical analysis.
 You may want to do a blend of both.

 The market capitalization, or market cap, tells you how big a company is.
-Coca-Cola’s market cap is $228 billion.
+Coca-Cola’s market cap is over $200 billion.
 That’s the value of all their outstanding shares of stock.
-Jones Soda Co., in comparison, has a market cap of $30 million.

 Really big companies are “large-cap” stocks.
 There are also “mid-cap” and “small-cap” stocks.
 Small-cap stocks might be riskier because they aren’t as solid and established as the big players.